MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 For a summary of new features and bug fixes in Visual Studio in version 17.1, see [Visual Studio 2022 version 17.1 Release Notes](/visualstudio/releases/2022/release-notes-v17.1).

-- A new **Configure Preset** template has been added to configure and build CMake projects on a remote macOS system with *`CMakePresets.json`*.
+- A new **Configure Preset** template is added to configure and build CMake projects on a remote macOS system with *`CMakePresets.json`*.
 You can also launch CMake targets on a remote macOS system, and then debug remotely in the Visual Studio debugger backed by GDB or LLDB.

 - You can now debug core dumps on a remote macOS system from Visual Studio with LLDB or GDB.